ulabs-org/php7-base/README.md

 This docker image based on [Alpine](https://hub.docker.com/_/alpine/) ( [Alpine Linux](http://www.alpinelinux.org) -
 lightweight Linux distribution).

-The size of this docker image is very small, ≈ 56Mb!
+The size of this docker image is very small, ≈ 56Mb (18MB compressed size)!

 ## How get The Image